coatyio/coaty-js/docs/man/coding-style-guide.md

 [TypeScript website](http://www.typescriptlang.org/).
 Its "Playground" is especially useful to interactively try some TypeScript code in your browser.

+To program the Coaty framework, we recommend to use [Visual Studio Code](https://code.visualstudio.com/), a free, open source IDE that runs everywhere.
+Install the `TSLint` VS Code extension to provide TypeScript linting within the IDE.

 ## Table of Contents

 * [Linting TypeScript Code](#linting-typescript-code)